Views on the future

 What are the big issues for the nursing, midwifery and care professions going forward?
 And where does the NMC need to focus attention?

-These are just some of the questions we've set to the first of our contributors in a series of blogs which are intended to air important issues and spark debate.
+These are just some of the questions we've set to our contributors in a series of blogs which are intended to air important issues and spark debate.

 If you have a view and would like to contribute a blog, drop us an email.